 Lake Mead is the largest lake in Nevada and a prime location to enjoy water sports in the heart of the desert.
-Take a group fishing, kayaking, jet skiing or scuba diving between Lake Mead and adjoining Lake Mohave.
+Take a group fishing, kayaking, jet skiing, or scuba diving between Lake Mead and adjoining Lake Mohave.
 Want to keep your feet on the ground?
 The recreation area also offers scenic driving roads and activities like hiking, biking, horseback riding, and camping.
 If you want to learn more about a major part of Nevada history and about architectural innovation, head over to the west side of Lake Mead to tour the Hoover Dam.
 Private group tours of the dam should be booked at least four weeks in advance.

 Vehicle entrance fees to Lake Mead depend on the passenger capacity of your minibus or charter bus.
-Entrance is $60 for minibuses that accomodate 16-25 people, and motorcoaches with 26 or more passengers will be charged $150.
+Entrance is $60 for minibuses that accommodate 16-25 people, and motorcoaches with 26 or more passengers will be charged $150.

 Valley of Fire State Park

 Distance from Downtown Las Vegas: 50 miles